 The conclusion I come to from my analysis links to the biggest media discourses so far.
 Firstly, from Conservative MP Kevin Hollinrake, who decided to go to Pennsylvania to see for himself the US industry?
 He gives a very different account to local people in Pennsylvania, and the many countries and states who have put a halt to the process globally because of the industries negative impacts.

 In recent months, we have seen how media in the East Midlands is also using framing in their articles (just like the mainstream media), with the approach used by Hollinrake too.
 Bigger discourses from local media than ever before lie ahead though, this in an attempt to silence the population and brainwash local communities with ‘dangling carrots’.
-A few months back INEOS paid for an all expenses trip for local journalists throughout Northern England to Pennsylvania.
-Here we start to get a better picture of the infiltration by a large Swiss petrochemical company into the very fabric of our local societies and media, in what is inevitably ‘the next oncoming wave of media discourse heading our way ‘be warned’.
+Last summer, INEOS paid for an all expenses trip for local journalists throughout Northern England to Pennsylvania.
+Here we start to get a better picture of the infiltration by a large Swiss petrochemical company into the very fabric of our local societies and media, in what was inevitably ‘the next oncoming wave of media discourse.

 The discourse became much more apparent in June 2016, when approximately 52% of the UK population chose to leave the EU and take back control of the future of the UK, a perfect division for those driving the system to utilise and give these companies the opportunity to use, the discourse and framing of our time, ‘energy independence’.
 The most notable discourse used by industry is that of ‘using the energy below our feet to heat our homes’.

 It is our job of campaigners to get this evidence out behind a ‘veil of discourse’ in the media but if you look closely at this ‘Gas for feedstock’ versus ‘Gas for homes’ argument, you will see a very different picture.
 You soon realise the shale gas is certainly not for UK homes, how the industry, media and those driving the corporate neoliberal cogs, like to portray it.
-For example, back in October when the Scottish parliament decided to end the hopes of the shale gas industry north of the border, three quotes from the Industry were given.
+For example, twelve months ago when the Scottish parliament decided to end the hopes of the shale gas industry north of the border, three quotes from the Industry were given.

 Firstly, Backing Fracking said “Putting the future of the Grangemouth petrochemicals plant in doubt by denying it access to more affordable local feedstocks”.
 Secondly, Ken Cronin of UKOOG, said “it’s better for the planet to be producing our gas here rather than shipping it in across oceans from elsewhere, especially when Scotland has a petrochemicals industry so ‘reliant’ on natural gas” https://drillordrop.com/2017/10/03/scottish-fracking-ban-beggars-belief-ineos/ INEOS said they “see shale gas a potential solution to the decline of North Sea resources needed to provide the base ingredients to make its products”.